-This report details a standard setting conducted in April 2022 for the Registered Radiologist Assistant (R.R.A.), including committee composition, methods, results, recommendations, and any changes to the exam cut score.
-It is ARRT's primary goal for the exam to reflect the current state of practice and expectations for entry-level Radiologist Assistant.
-Therefore, this meeting served to update those expectations from the previous standard setting in 2005.
+This report details a standard setting conducted in September 2021 for Radiography, including committee composition, methods, results, recommendations, and any changes to the exam cut score.
+It is ARRT's primary goal for the exam to reflect the current state of practice and expectations for entry-level radiographers.
+Therefore, this meeting served to update those expectations from the previous standard setting in 2012.

 The ARRT utilizes experts in standard setting, called psychometricians, to train and facilitate a committee of subject matter experts from the field to define expectations, collect data, and make recommendations before presenting the results to the ARRT Board of Trustees.
-The facilitator provided training throughout the meeting to ensure that the committee was prepared to hold productive discussions, make well-reasoned judgments, and provide suitable recommendations at the meeting's conclusion.
+The facilitators provided training throughout the meeting to ensure that the committee was prepared to hold productive discussions, make well-reasoned judgments, and provide suitable recommendations at the meeting's conclusion.